- Commitment to electrification demonstrated with new electric models from Jaguar’s past, present and future at inaugural Tech Fest event

 - Free-to-enter festival open from Friday 8 September to Sunday 10 September

-From 2020 all new Jaguar Land Rover vehicles will be offered with an electrified/electric powertrain.
+From 2020 all new Jaguar Land Rover vehicles will be electrified.
 The company made the announcement at its inaugural Tech Fest, a series of debates and a free public exhibition about the future of mobility.